primalrockstar/WebConnect360Baby/promedix-platform-analysis-2025-11-16/COMPLETE_PLATFORM_ANALYSIS_2025-11-16.md

-# ProMedix EMS Platform — Comprehensive Analysis
+# EmeritaClinical Platform — Comprehensive Analysis
 _Date: November 16, 2025_

-This document consolidates the current architecture, capabilities, technology stack, compliance posture, and deployment readiness of the ProMedix EMS platform across web, mobile, and shared content layers.
+This document consolidates the current architecture, capabilities, technology stack, compliance posture, and deployment readiness of the EmeritaClinical platform across web, mobile, and shared content layers.
 It is intended as a deep-dive reference for product leadership, engineering, and compliance teams preparing for the upcoming App Store and Google Play submissions.

 ---